emostar/express-graceful-exit/README.md

 To gracefully exit this module does the following things:

 1. Closes the http server so no new connections are accepted
-2. Sets connection close header for Keep-Alive connections, if configured for responses</br> The HTTP status code of 502 is returned, so nginx, ELB, etc will try with an active server</br> If `errorDuringExit` and/or `performLastRequest` are set to true, a response is sent with a `Connection: close` header
+2. Sets connection close header for Keep-Alive connections, if configured for responses</br> If `errorDuringExit` is true, HTTP status code 502 is returned by default, so nginx, ELB, etc will resend to an active server</br> If `errorDuringExit` and/or `performLastRequest` are set to true, a response is sent with a `Connection: close` header
 3. If a socket.io instance is passed in the options, all connected clients are immediately disconnected (socket.io v0.X through v1.4.x support)</br> The client should have code to reconnect on disconnect
 4. Once the server fully disconnects or the hard exit timer runs
     1. If all in-flight requests have resolved and/or disconnected, the exit handler returns `0`